-The hourly accrual schedule is shown below along with the annual hours and days accumulated by a full-time employee:
+The schedule below shows the annual hours and days accumulated by a full-time employee:

-Year Hourly PTO Accrual Factor Maximum full- time PTO Hours Annually Full-time PTO Days Annually Carryover hours allowed at each anniversary
+Maximum full- time Full-time PTO Carryover hours

+Year PTO Days Annually allowed at each

-0 through 1 .02564 40 5 40
+Hours Annually anniversary

-1 yr 1 hr through 5 .03846 80 10 80
+0 through 5 years 80 10 80

-5 yrs 1 hr through 10 .05769 120 15 120
+5 years 1 hour through 10 120 15 120

-10 yrs 1 hr and above .07692 160 20 160
+10 years 1 hour and above 160 20 160

 Utilization: All Paid Vacation must be accrued prior to being used and cannot be advanced.
 Paid Vacation will be used in not less than fifteen (15) minute or twenty-five hundredths (0.25) of an hour increments.
+If an employee's normal workday is eight (8) hours and a day of vacation is requested, they will be deducted eight (8) hours from their accrual bank.